Green Book

 interaction among science, philosophy, and religion; ordinarily this area

-closed-book, four-hour examination or a long research paper, in part
+closed-book, four-hour examination or a long research paper.
+In either case, the student must

 draw up a bibliography customized to the topic in consultation with his or

-her core faculty advisor and tentative dissertation advisors.
-This examination can be taken only after the first two exams
+This examination can be taken only after the first three exams are passed.

 This oral examination is conducted in the presence of

-The procedures described assume that the SPR core
+The procedures described assume that the core

-faculty has both an oversight and an inspirational role.
+track faculty has both an oversight and an inspirational role.
 Oversight is

-important in the SPR program to regularize standards for diverse students
+important to regularize standards for diverse students

 and projects, as well as a large and diverse group of associated faculty